winslosh/test-automation-recruitment-test/README.md

 * [A few technical questions](#technical-questions)

 ### Before You Start
-You will be committing your code to [GitHub](http://github.com) so please create an account if you do not already have one.
+You will be committing your code and answers to [GitHub](http://github.com) so please create an account if you do not already have one.